riversafe33/Rs-PauseMenu/README.md

 # --------------------------------------------------------------- #

-# Script to replace the game's original pause menu
+# Script to replace the game original pause menu

 # The logo must be in PNG format with a size of 200 x 200, and it should be placed in the HTML folder, replacing the existing one